-The project began in November 2022 and is scheduled to be completed by May 2023.
-UCF has partnered with an experienced consultant group consisting of DLR Group and Comprehensive Facilities Planning to assist with the study.
+The project began in November 2022 and concluded with a presentation of findings to the Board of Trustees in June 2023.
+UCF partnered with an experienced consultant group consisting of DLR Group and Comprehensive Facilities Planning to assist with the study.

 What is a space utilization study?

 A space utilization study provides the university with data on how classrooms, labs, offices, research and support, and other spaces are being used.
-It will allow leaders to maximize the efficient use of facilities in terms of scheduling, and assist with establishing or modifying space usage policies and procedures.
+It allows leaders to maximize the efficient use of facilities in terms of scheduling, and assists with establishing or modifying space usage policies and procedures.

 This study is a key step in transforming UCF into the university for the future as outlined in the Strategic Plan.
 The results of this project will provide leadership with clear steps toward meeting the goals tied to student success and well-being, community and culture, and innovation and sustainability.